 Who should I select as an on-site mentor?
 Mentors are considered the on-site supervisors for the internship which occurs during the first school year after the completion of the first summer session.
 The mentor must be a state certified school administrator.
 This person is typically a building principal or diocesan leader.
 We advise selecting a trustworthy individual that will advocate for and support your leadership development.

 Are there any exceptions to the requirement that all applicants have a recent GRE score (ex. an earned graduate or postgraduate degree, a recent MAT or GMAT score)?
 No. Applications without a recent GRE score will be considered incomplete.
 Applicants who hold a Ph.D., J.D., M.D. or other doctoral degree are not required to submit GRE scores.

 Is there a minimum GRE Score?
 For admission to the Graduate School, there is no minimum score.
-However, in some cases, the Graduate School initially admits students to the program as non-degree-seeking candidates.
-In such cases, non-degree seeking students must earn a 3.0 grade point average during the first summer to become degree-seeking students and remain in the program.
-For licensure purposes, a minimum score of 301 is required.
+If a leader is seeking licensure, a minimum score of 301 is required.
 If accepted students do not have that score, additional information is required to prove basic skills for licensure eligibility.
 This includes but is not limited to: (1) a current, valid teaching license, (2) Indiana’s CORE Academic Skills Assessment.
 Again, there is no minimum score for admission.

 I have taken a few courses at another university in education.
 Is it possible to transfer in some credits and have them counted toward my Notre Dame degree?
 Yes.
 Students may transfer up to six credits of coursework from another accredited institution, provided they can demonstrate that the content of the courses are similar to those required for their Notre Dame program and they earned a suitable grade.